 Here are some books I just read in the last few weeks.
 I plan to maintain the momentum and read at least 24 books in 2017.

-The founder of Patagonia on his passion for climbing, quality products and building one of the most enviromentally responsible companies.
+The founder of Patagonia on his passion for climbing, quality products and building one of the most environmentally responsible companies.
 I had no idea Patagonia was so focused on the environment.
 They give away 1% of their sales to grassroots environmental organizations and they would rather repair your old jacket than sell you a new one.

-Never Split the Difference Negotiating As If Your Life Depended On It
+• Never Split the Difference: Negotiating As If Your Life Depended On It by Chris Voss

 A former FBI hostage negotiator talks about his tips for negotiating in daily life.
 It's half real world examples and half how to guide.
 Lots of stories of in the field hostage situations keep it interesting.
 I learned about tactical empathy, strategic umbrage, accusation audits, finding Black Swans and more.

-Influence The Psychology of Persuasion
+• Influence: The Psychology of Persuasion by Robert Cialdini

 Recommended by my PM at Twitter, this book overlaps with the last book a bit (in fact an exact same example or two were shared) but tackles the 6 ways to get people to say yes: reciprocation, consistency, social proof, liking, authority, scarcity.
 Interesting read but felt like it was a bit drawn out; way too many examples to describe simple concepts.

-Shoe Dog A Memoir by the Creator of Nike
+• Shoe Dog: A Memoir by the Creator of Nike by Phil Knight

 Okay I lied, I'm still reading this one but I saw it mentioned a few times on Twitter and Bill Gates seemed to like it too, calling it "An Honest Tale of What It Takes to Succeed in Business."